Pssst, FYI – this post contains affiliate links. For the full scoop on what this means, feel free to check out our disclosure.

 Visit a Museum in the Iconic Museum Square (Museumplein)

-The latter is my favorite one.
-I just adore the Van Gogh Museum, and I certainly recommend you to visit it too.
+The latter is our favorite one.
+We just adore the Van Gogh Museum, and we certainly recommend you to visit it too.
 Highlights of the Van Gogh Museum: Almond Blossom and Sunflowers.

-I bought a very fine looking jigsaw puzzle printed with his painting Almond Blossom in the museum’s shop.
+We bought a very fine-looking jigsaw puzzle printed with his painting Almond Blossom in the museum’s shop.

 Pro tip: The entrance for the Stedelijk, Rijksmuseum, and Van Gogh are free of charge with the I Amsterdam Card.

 Reload your energy in the Cafe Restaurant In de Buurt.
-They offer some delicious dishes with great value for money, considering how expensive Amsterdam is.
+They offer some delicious dishes and great value for money, considering how expensive Amsterdam is.

 Go to a Dutch Cafe

 Dutch craft beer is as tasty as it can be.
 And thankfully we know a bar where you can have an incredible experience.